dheerajkd30/merkle-forest/README.md

 ![Figure 1](./docs/split.png)

 With the new elastic group design. the original huge [Merkle tree membership circuit](https://github.com/semaphore-protocol/semaphore/blob/main/packages/circuits/tree.circom) can be reduced to
-* a smaller Merkle tree membership circuit, which out=puts a root
+* a smaller Merkle tree membership circuit, which outputs a root
 * find the output root in a look-up table

 ### Elastic Anonymity Guarantee

-this actually provide "elastic gurantee", suppose the follow cases:
+this actually provide "elastic gurantee", suppose the following cases:
-1. user provide the "treeId" of elastic group, and merkle proof of that tree, get a minium grantee.
+1. user provide the "treeId" of elastic group, and merkle proof of that tree, get a minimum guarantee.
 2. user join a tree which have less leaves, which means it might loss privacy, then user could "merge" its original tree and another full-size tree to be a new tree, and provide membership in the new tree.
 As an example in Figure 2, if member 4 want to prove membership with anonymity grantee 2, then it can merge serveal trees to make the total members is more than 2**2 in new tree, here merge tree 2 and 3, and provide the merkle proof of new tree.
-3. user might want higher anonymity gurantee, by "merge" all the trees. user decide the gurantee they want.
+3. user might want higher anonymity gurantee, by "merge" all the trees. user decides the guarantee they want.
 Figure 2 given an example of merge 4 trees in group.

 ```mermaid
     flowchart TD;